-Play the "I Can ... " game.
+3 Play the "I Can ..." game,

-- Form small groups and give each group a die and each child bottle caps with different colors. - Ask the children to play the "I Can ..." game by rolling the die and counting the squares in the game. - If they get to a square that has an action, they have to say I can (swim) and do the action.
-If they get to a square that has an arrow, they have to say (down) and move one square in the correct direction, for example from square 1 they would move down one square to square 10.
+- Form small groups and give each group a die and each child bottle caps in different colors. - Ask the children to play the "I Can ..." game by rolling the die and counting the squares in the game. - If they get to a square that has an action, they have to say I can (swim) and do the action.
+If they get to a square that has an arrow, they have to say (down) and move one square in the correct direction.
 The first child to get to the end wins.

-ASL Activitu
+ASL Activity

-Invite a child to come to the front.
+Invite a child to come to the front of the classroom.
 Have them say and make the sign of the action you say.
-Repeat with other children.
+Repeat with the other children.

-Have the instrumental 7, Track No version of the

-Action Song playing in the background.
+Have the instrumental version of the Action Song playing in the background.
 Ask the children to point and say the games.
 Have them paste orange paper on the basketball and yarn on the jump rope.
-Ask parents and children to complete the Unit 2 Family Time Activities together (p.
+Ask the family and the children to complete the Unit 2 Family Time Activities together (p.
 69 in their Activity Book).

-Wrap Up 😘
+Wrap Up (SB)

 Divide the board into four parts by drawing a cross, and put the flashcards of the key language from the whole unit on a table.
-Invite a child to go to the front.
+Invite a child to go to the front of the classroom.
 Ask them to take the flashcard you say and put it up left, down right, and so on, on the board.
 Then ask the children to turn to their My Progress chart on p.
-68 in their Student's Book.
+76 in their Student's Book.
 Ask them to color the number for Unit 2.
-Do the Goodbye Bebop routine.
+Do the Goodbye Bebop and Friends routine.

 Point and say the actions and the directions.
 Do the actions and say: I can (climb).
-Play the "I Can..." game. (p68) Complete My Progress: Unit 2.
+Play the "I Can ..." game.
+(76) Complete My Progress: Unit 2.